jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

   }
 ```

-Which essentially does the same as in the case of Trust-Token.
-Fortunately the value of the address of the implementation contract was invoked in the contract construction function and it must be admitted, that they could have complicated things a lot more for the curious newbies.
+This essentially does the same as in the case of Trust-Token.
+Fortunately the value of the address of the implementation contract was invoked in the contract construction function and it must be admitted, that they could have complicated things a lot more for the curious newbie's.
 This implementation address is:

 ```cmd